The Jakarta Post

 "Please know that this is by far the hardest decision we've made.
 But as much as we love to serve you, we should always prioritize safety and act for the good of all people.
 Therefore, we are partaking in the recent government protocol against the crisis," read an announcement released on all of the company’s social media accounts.

-McDonald's will halt its dine-in service for two weeks starting April 1.
+McDonald's will halt its dine-in service until further notice.

 The decision was made to help curb the spread of COVID-19 and to ensure the safety of its employees and consumers.